-The DPoE specifications rely on the respective [802.3] and [802.3av] standards and do not introduce any changes to their stipulations.
+The DPoE specifications rely on the respective [802.3] specifications and do not introduce any changes to their stipulations.
 Bandwidth allocation in DPoE Networks is managed through the allocation of LLIDs as equivalent to [DOCSIS] SFIDs.
 Bandwidth allocation for each LLID is controlled using Multi-Point Control Protocol (MPCP) as described herein.

-The DPoE specifications provide additional requirements, included in the following subsections, which are not covered by the respective [802.3] and [802.3av] standards, providing definitions of functions outside the scope of [802.3] Working Group.
+The DPoE specifications provide additional requirements, included in the following subsections, which are not covered by the respective [802.3] specifications, providing definitions of functions outside the scope of [802.3].